 Unfortunately, Nha Trang is mostly taken over by Russian vacationers.
 Restaurants and street signs are translated to Russian and even street vendors are familiar with basic Russian words.
 There are many hotels, restaurants, shops, diving schools and clubs that are owned by Russians.
 Be aware that Russian people are generally very rude, so don’t be too surprised of the strange, gloomy atmosphere and indifferent service.

 Like Nha Trang, the coastal town of Mũi Né is mostly occupied by Russians.
-Once a fishermen’s town, Mũi Né is now becoming a chill-out beach getaway.
+Once a fishermen’s town, Mũi Né is now turning into a chill-out beach getaway.

 For more tips continue to our guide to Mui Ne.